Mitchell has 37, Jazz beat Clippers 117-111 for 2-0 lead

 TIP-INS

-Clippers: After posting the league’s all-time best free throw percentage in the regular season (83.9%), the Clippers made 20 of 23. … Jackson’s 16 third-quarter points were the most he’s scored in a single quarter in the postseason. … LA outscored Utah in the paint 42-32.
+Clippers: After posting the league’s all-time best free throw percentage in the regular season (83.9%), the Clippers made 20 of 23. … Jackson’s 16 third-quarter points were the most he’s scored in a single quarter in the postseason.

-Jazz: Coach Quin Snyder and owner Ryan Smith presented Gobert his third Defensive Player of the Year Award before tipoff. … Ingles got a flagrant foul for an arm to the head of Beverley after the Clippers guard fouled him early in the fourth quarter. … The Jazz made 20 3-pointers (on 39 attempts) to set a franchise playoff record.
+Jazz: Coach Quin Snyder and owner Ryan Smith presented Gobert his third Defensive Player of the Year Award before tipoff. … The Jazz made 20 3-pointers (on 39 attempts) to set a franchise playoff record.